Hoeze/ansible-collection-conda/README.md

 <!-- List the versions of Ansible the collection has been tested with.
 Must match what is in galaxy.yml. -->

+This collection has been tested with Ansible Core >= 2.16 and is expected to work with all currently supported versions of Ansible.

 ## External requirements

 <!-- List any external resources the collection depends on, for example minimum versions of an OS, libraries, or utilities.
 Do not list other Ansible collections here. -->